-NYLon is currently touring The Brooklyn Bumpkin, a solo show with live music for audiences aged 8 and above.
-It is inspired by Jamel’s own childhood experiences in the Dominican Republic.
 The Brooklyn Bumpkin is a lyrical and fantastical coming of age tale about a ten year old from Brooklyn taken to the Dominican Republic for the first time to stay with his grandparents in the Cordilleras mountains.
-It will explore themes of identity, belonging and the child’s imagination.
+It explores themes of identity, belonging and the child’s imagination.

-The piece was workshopped across December and January, in part with the help of year 5 students at Henry Maynard School in Walthamstow.
-The Arts Council funded research and development period allowed the creative team time and space to devise original material in the rehearsal room and to discover a unique production language so that the final piece is an exciting fusion of movement, music, sound and text.
+The piece was workshopped across December 2013 and January 2014, in part with the help of year 5 students at Henry Maynard School in Walthamstow.
+The Arts Council funded research and development period allowed the creative team time and space to devise original material in the rehearsal room, with a group of school children and to discover a unique production language so that the final piece is an exciting fusion of movement, music, sound and text.

-Actor/Co-Writer Jamel Rodriguez / Director/Co-Writer Anna Jones / Dramaturg Margaret Glover / Musician/Composer Stephen Hiscock / Stage Management Rosalind Doré /
+Actor/Co-Writer Jamel Shawn Davall / Director/Co-Writer Anna Jones / Dramaturg Margaret Glover / Musician/Composer Stephen Hiscock / Stage Management Rosalind Doré

 TALLY HO! by Stephanie Fleischmann

 Roundhouse, 2-12 January 2013 (two week research and development workshop)